How to Get the Best AU to Cebu Flights In the next few months, VA Platinum will celebrate…

 It’s not easy to get the equation right to pay your Philippine Virtual Assistants the right wage.

 There’s a lot to consider and if you’re still confused, don’t worry, I think you have to take each situation as it comes.

+The main thing I believe is to pay your staff slightly more than you feel comfortable paying.
 This will help ensure your staff feel valued and they will want to reward you back with incredible performance.

-Lastly, I can’t stress this enough…get over and meet your Virtual Assistants!
+Lastly, I can’t stress this enough….get over and meet your Virtual Assistants.
 Get to know them.
 Understand where they live and how they get around.

 Every time I’ve done this, it has helped me know what to pay my team and the rewards I get back are 10x.

 7 Tips on How to Get the Best AUD – PHP Exchange Rate!
 Going to the Philippines soon?…

 5 Things to Expect When Working with Filipino Virtual Assistants “What is it like working with staff who…